 - Vitamin D

-- Need for carbohydrate may be slightly increased at altitude and altitude can suppress appetite and hunger so you can be operating on less than you need.
+- Need for carbohydrate may be slightly increased at higher altitudes and higher altitudes can suppress the appetite, so you can be operating on less than you need.
 If you’ve not adjusted any nutrition since moving, first look at hydration, and get a high quality multivitamin.

 Find small ways you can tweak your cooking and meals that can increase energy through hormone balance.
 There are some delicious recipes inside my friend Magdalena’s newest book.
 They’re both beautiful and delicious.